 Another good question to ask is, “What is your favorite part of this drawing and why?”
 This again will encourage her to go more in depth about the drawing and her thought process behind it.
 Although she probably isn’t aware that her brain went through a planning process, she made decisions about what to put in the drawing (subject matter), where to put everything (composition,) and how big to make the different elements of the drawing (scale & proportion,) when she planned it.
 A lot of times, kids will make grown-ups way bigger than themselves when they draw their families or their teachers.
 Size can just be about who actually is bigger.
 However, sometimes size can indicate importance or power.
 Ask her follow up questions about her decisions.
 “Why did you choose these colors?” or “It is interesting how you made your teacher so much bigger than your principal.
 Can you tell me about that?”

 When you and your child look at art done by professional artists, even illustrations in books, you can talk about what feelings the artist was trying to convey rather than just how pretty the picture is.
-This will also give your permission to be creative when she draws or paints.
+This also gives her your permission to be creative when she draws or paints.